 A nurse practitioner helps with every aspect of a patient’s care.
 This includes diagnosis, treatment and even consultations.
 You can work with inpatient or outpatient situations.
 Additionally, you can work on your own or as a part of a treatment team.
-A very important part of your job will be to educate patients as well as ordering tests.
-You can also provide physicals as well.
-Your job duties and responsibilities may vary depending upon what you specialize.
-There are specialty areas including primary care, pediatrics, geriatrics, oncology, and even psychiatric care.
+A very important part of your job will be to educate patients, perform patient physicals if needed and order tests.
+Your job duties and responsibilities may vary depending upon what you choose to specialize in as a nurse practitioner.
+Some of the specializations to choose from include, primary care, pediatrics, geriatrics, oncology and psychiatric care.

 How To Become a Nurse Practitioner

-In order to become a nurse practitioner, you will first need to go back to school and get a bachelor of science in nursing degree from an accredited school.
+In order to become a nurse practitioner, you will first need to go back to school and get a Bachelor of Science in Nursing degree from an accredited school.
 Then you will need to work for around two years and secure licensure as a registered nurse.
-After you work for two years, you will need to complete a master’s program and pass an exam.
+Once you have worked to become a RN, you will need to complete a master’s program and pass an exam.

-Now that you know how to go about becoming a nurse practitioner, you should be able to make a properly informed decision as to whether this is something that you want to pursue.
+Now that you know what the steps are to become a nurse practitioner, you should be able to make a properly informed decision as to whether this is something that you want to pursue.
 If it is, you will need to get into touch with a guidance counselor at a school of your choice and get signed up for courses.
-Good luck to you!